phase2/pattern-lab-workshop/problems/organisms/problem.md

 This organism will consist of a div that contains three item molecules.

-Remember to follow the naming conventions & don't forget to make a new folder for your organism!
+Create a new folder for your organisms to live in: `organisms`

+Create a file called: `01-product-grid.mustache`

+This organism needs a wrapper div and 3 mustache partials, all referring to the item molecule we previously created.